 Adjusting for Performance Against Individual Strategic Objectives.
-The Company's financial performance on which all employee bonuses are calculated serves as the starting point for the annual incentive award.
-The Committee then determines how Mr. Goldner and the other NEOs performed in achieving their individual strategic objectives to determine, what, if any, adjustments should be made to the corporate performance factor (103% of target in 2017) to arrive at the final payout amount for each executive, which can be adjusted down to 0% of the corporate base award or up to +50% of formula based upon performance against individual objectives.
+The Company's financial performance on which all employee bonuses are calculated serves as the starting point for the annual incentive award to each executive officer.
+The Committee then determines how Mr. Goldner and the other NEOs performed in achieving their individual strategic objectives to determine, what, if any, adjustments should be made to the corporate performance factor (43% of target in 2018) to arrive at the final payout amount for each executive, which can be adjusted down to 0% of the corporate base award or up to +30% of formula based upon performance against individual objectives.